Mathematics 371: Complex Analysis

 Problem Sets

 After we finish each chapter problem sets will be collected.
-They will be returned with a letter grade based on the following factors: number of exercises correctly completed, difficulty of exercises correctly completed, number of exercises completed by classmates, and some subjective determination on my part as to what seems appropriate.
+They will be returned with a letter grade based on the following factors: number of exercises correctly completed (with potential but unlikely modifications based on difficulty of exercises correctly completed), number of exercises completed by classmates, and some subjective determination on my part as to what seems appropriate.
 Each problem set will be scaled using a linear function of the number of exercises completed (problems correctly completed by only one student will earn two points).
 Submitting no problem set by the day it is due will earn a score of zero.
 I strongly recommend consulting with me as you work on these problem sets.
 I also recommend working together on them, however I want to carefully emphasise that each must write up their own well-written solutions.
 A good rule for this is it is encouraged to speak to each other about the problem, but you should not read each other's solutions.
 A violation of this policy will result in a zero for the entire assignment and reporting to the Dean of Students for a violation of academic integrity.

 Final Project

-Your final project will constitute writing up a detailed explanation (filling in the gaps) of a topic in the text that we will omit (or another topic selected by you and approved by me) , and a completion of a problem set (graded as above) from the exercises in that section.
+Your final project will constitute writing up a detailed explanation (filling in the gaps) of a topic in the text that we will omit (or another topic selected by you and approved by me), and a completion of a problem set (graded as above) from the exercises in that section.

 Exams